Kupiansk

 Until 18 July 2020, Kupiansk was incorporated as a city of oblast significance and the center of Kupiansk Municipality.
-The municipality was abolished in July 2020 as part of administrative reforms in Ukraine, which reduced the number of raions in Kharkiv Oblast to seven.
+The municipality was abolished in July 2020, as part of administrative reforms in Ukraine, which reduced the number of raions in Kharkiv Oblast to seven.
 The area of Kupiansk Municipality was merged into Kupiansk Raion.

 Overview

 Kupiansk is located on the bank of the Oskil River.
 Kupiansk is divided into three subparts, known as: Kupiansk (main part of town), Kupiansk-Vuzlovyi (where the train station is), and Kivsharivka.

-Kupiansk is about two and-a-half hours from Kharkiv.
+Kupiansk is about two and a half hours from Kharkiv.
 The two cities are connected by train and bus.

 History

 World War II

-Kupiansk was occupied during World War II by Nazi Germany from 24 July 1942 to 3 February 1943.
+Kupiansk was occupied during World War II by Germany from 24 July 1942 to 3 February 1943.